-The Statewide CASE Team analyzed each gas prototype listed in Table 19 for a standard and baseline design.
-The electric prototypes will be analyzed for the Final CASE Report.
-The Standard Design represents the geometry and use of the prototypical pool uses a set of features that result in a Long-term Systemwide energy budget and Source energy budget that is minimally compliant with 2022 Title 24, Part 6 code requirements.
+The Statewide CASE Team analyzed each gas prototype listed Table 19 for a standard and baseline design.
+The electric prototypes will be analyzed, and results will appear as an appendix to the Final CASE Report to be published after in the Fall of 2023.
+The

+Standard Design represents the geometry and use of the prototypical pool uses a set of features that result in a Long-term Systemwide energy budget and source energy budget that is minimally compliant with 2022 Title 24, Part 6 code requirements.
 The Proposed Design represents the same geometry as the Standard Design, but it assumes the sources of energy required by the proposed code change.
-To develop savings estimates for the proposed Code changes, the Statewide CASE Team created a Standard Design and Proposed Design for each prototypical pool with the Standard Design representing compliance with 2022 code and the Proposed Design representing compliance with the proposed requirements.
+To develop savings estimates for the proposed code changes, the Statewide CASE Team created a Standard Design and Proposed Design for each prototypical pool with the Standard Design representing compliance with 2022 code and the Proposed Design representing compliance with the proposed requirements.
 Comparing the energy impacts of the Standard Design to the Proposed Design reveals the impacts of the proposed code change relative to a pool that is minimally compliant with the 2022 Title 24, Part 6 requirements / that follows industry typical practices.